 Before embarking on my academic career, I worked in applied policy analysis and government relations, including for the company where my parents spent most of their working lives—my father as an industrial painter, materials handler, and tool repairman, and my late mother as a general laborer and secretary.
 They were both union members with a high school education (and training in the Army National Guard for my dad), but they inspired me to put myself through school with scholarships and loans.
 That their only child went on to become a PhD educated college professor is nothing short of a miracle.
 Their hard work ethic instilled in me is the bedrock of everything I do.

-More than anything, I believe it demonstrates the right combination of grit, work ethic, and the spirit of perseverance I have to succeed as your next State Senator.
+More than anything, I believe it demonstrates the right combination of grit, work ethic, and the spirit of perseverance I have to succeed as your next State Representative.

 When I’m not working, I enjoy traveling and spending time with friends and family.
 Other time permitting, I’m usually reading, running in Cherry Creek State Park, or cooking.

-I reside in the Crown Point community in Southeast Aurora, where my two sons also attend Sagebrush Elementary School.
+I reside in the Crown Point community in Southeast Aurora, where my two sons also attend schools in the Cherry Creek School District.

 If you see me around, say hi!
 Let’s chat and show up together!